**Come work with a COOL Company! Hiring Immediately for HVAC Installer. Apply Today!** Read More

 • Generally speaking, it is actually easier for technicians to repair and maintain a furnace that’s on the ground floor.
 This is particularly true if you have clutter or a lot of storage in your attic.
 We’re happy to talk to you about your options though—depending on your attic’s setup it might not be an issue at all.

 • Furnaces today are built with efficiency and safety in mind.
 But yours can suffer a little in the efficiency area if it’s placed in an unconditioned space like your attic.
-In fact, if your aim is to be as efficient as possible, we wouldn’t necessarily recommend this placement.
+In fact, if your aim is to be as efficient as possible, we wouldn’t necessarily recommend this placement for your next furnace upgrade.

 Last but not least, we want to point out that most of the issues a furnace may experience in the attic are due to extremely cold weather, which we do experience, in a poorly insulated space.
 So we do want to stress the importance of quality insulation.
 Insulation doesn’t just help you feel warmer by trapping the warm air in, but it helps your furnace to not work as hard, therefore expanding its lifespan and helping it do its job easier.
-If you have any questions about furnace placement or whether your current furnace could be moved to the attic, please don’t hesitate to contact our team!
+If you have any questions about choosing the right heater size or whether your current furnace could be moved to the attic, please don’t hesitate to contact our team!

 For superior heater service in Lawrenceville, GA and more, look no further than Wall Heating & Air Conditioning, Inc. Contact us today!